raymonduchen/DSND-P2-Disaster-Response-Pipelines/README.md

 # Disaster Response Pipeline

 A web app where an emergency worker can input a new message and get classification results in several categories is implemented.
 The disaster data is provided by [Figure Eight](https://www.figure-eight.com/) and there are three components in this project, including 1.
-ETL pipeline 2.
-ML pipeline 3.
-Flask Web app.
+ETL Pipeline 2.
+ML Pipeline 3.
+Flask Web App.